Heavy Metal Burden: Rhomberg’s Test: Fall Prevention Screening

 1-Mercury: dental fillings, tuna, swordfish, (a coal fired power plant will kick out 8#s of mercury a day); 2-Lead: drinking water, cosmetics, medicines/drugs; 3-Arsenic: paint pigments, table salt, pesticides; 4-Cadmium: cigarette smoke; 5- Aluminum: kitchen pots and pans

-The Rhomberg’s test is a quick and certain tool used during initial examinations provided at En~Motion Wellness LLC, 635 Cleveland Ave S #1.
+The Rhomberg’s test is a quick and certain tool used during initial examinations provided at Healing Hands Wellness Center, 635 Cleveland Ave S #1.
 Call on pH 651-699-3366 to clarify if you are at risk of unpredictable loss of coordination and balance, hence at risk for falling.
 If you are feeling a lack of coordination or postural sense of where you are placing your feet, hands or any type of positional imbalance this test can determine if such signs have an association with cranial or spinal misalignment, as well as a heavy metal burden interfering with the proper function of the cerebrum.